Aware-Health-GmbH/backend-coding-challenge/README.md

 To get started with Playground, follow these steps:

 1. Clone the repository to your local machine.
-2. Install the necessary dependencies for each microservice by running `npm install` in the `users`, `appointments`, and `results` directories.
-3. Run each microservice by running `npm start` in the `users`, `appointments`, and `results` directories.
+2. Run all microservices by running `docker-compose up --build` in the top folder of the project.
-4. Access each microservice's API by making requests to `http://localhost:3000`, `http://localhost:3001`, and `http://localhost:3002`, respectively.
+3. Access each microservice's API by making requests to `http://localhost:3000`, `http://localhost:3001`, and `http://localhost:3002`, respectively.

 ## API Endpoints